greg-md/php-orm/README.md

 There are two ways of creating a database connection:

 1. Instantiate a database connection for a specific driver;
-2. Instantiate a Connection Manager to store multiple database connections.
+2. Instantiate a connection manager to store multiple database connections.

-> The Connection Manager implements the same connection strategy.
+> The connection manager implements the same connection strategy.
 > This means that you can define a connection to act like it.

-In the next example we will use a Connection Manager to store multiple connections of different drivers.
+In the next example we will use a connection manager to store multiple connections of different drivers.

 ```php
 // Instantiate a Connection Manager